 Why should my child get the COVID-19 vaccine?

-There is also growing evidence that as many as 25% of children suffer from symptoms such as respiratory issues, fatigue, and stomach problems, for weeks or months (sometimes referred to as “long haul” disease).
+There is also growing evidence that as many as 25% of children suffer from symptoms such as respiratory issues, fatigue, and stomach problems for weeks or months (sometimes referred to as “long haul” disease).
 And, just like adults, children who have few or no symptoms can still transmit the virus to others.
-The surest way to protect children and our communities from the harmful effects of COVID-19 is to get the vaccination.
+The surest way to protect children and our communities from the harmful effects of COVID-19 is to get vaccinated.

-Vaccines, along with mask-wearing, physical distancing, and other precautions will help ensure your child’s return to things they’ve missed such as sports, camp and other group activities in the future.
+Vaccines, along with mask-wearing, physical distancing, and other precautions will help ensure your child’s return to things they’ve missed such as sports, camp, and other group activities in the future.